Wo1v3r/BearsNBees/README.md

 Moreover, the application should be generally used to quickly find ideas for a side project you want to start right away.

-*Disclaimer:
-Bears and Bess is NOT a replacement for development and collaboration environment such as GitHub vice versa, it endorses the use of GitHub and its' counterparts.*

 ## Current Status of Bear and Bees